Program Director's Message

 Director of Gastrointestinal Endoscopy and the Advanced Endoscopy Program

 Graduated from Columbia University, College of Physicians and Surgeons, 1994.
 Internal Medicine residency program completed at Columbia-Presbyterian Medical Center, Gastroenterology Fellowship and Advanced Fellowship training in interventional endoscopy completed at Columbia-Presbyterian Medical Center in 2002.
 On staff at Columbia 2002-2007.
-Director of Gastrointestinal Endoscopy and Endoscopic Ultrasound at Winthrop University Hospital from October, 2007.
+Director of Gastrointestinal Endoscopy and Endoscopic Ultrasound at NYU Winthrop Hospital from October, 2007.
 He is board certified in GI and his specialty is state-of-the art diagnostics and minimally invasive interventions.

 Peter F. Malet, MD